brandur/sorg/content/passages-drafts/001-portland.md

 ---

 The details of most journeys are forgotten.
-It's nothing intentional, but given enough time they stop coming up as often in conversation, we reflect on them less, and they disappear as sacrifices to our fickle memories.
-Physical artifacts remain, but most of us are hopelessly bad at regularly sifting through the thousands of photos and other souvenirs that we've accumulated throughout our lives.
+It's nothing intentional, but given enough time they stop coming up in conversation, we reflect on them more rarely, and they're eventually swallowed by our fickle memories.
+Physical artifacts remain, but most of us are hopelessly bad at regularly sifting through a lifetime's accumulation of photos and souvenirs.

 For Christmas a few years ago, my grandmother gave me one of the best gifts that I've ever received.
 She presented my